Renormalons as Saddle Points: Renormalons as saddles

+In the following we will look at condensates starting from their path integral definition.
+For instance, the OPE of the Adler function given in Eq.~(\ref{eq:OPE_Adler}) contains gluonic condensates, with the lowest dimensional operator being $\cO_{GG}(x) = \alpha_s\text{tr}\,[G_{\mu\nu}(x)]^2$, given by

-In a classically scale-invariant theory, any nontrivial saddle is degenerate, complicating the method of steepest descent.
-When scale invariance is broken by quantum effects, the degeneracy is lifted by integrating out UV fluctuations to produce the 1-loop effective action.
-To see this, consider a classically scale-invariant, relativistic field theory in $D$ Euclidean dimensions.
-Let the field degrees of freedom be denoted by $\phi(x)$ where we suppress possible indices (e.g.~for spin-1 gauge fields) and the classical action by $S_0[\phi(x)]$ after the coupling $g$ is scaled out.
-Our goal is to compute the expectation value of some operator $\mathcal{O}[\phi]$ with scaling dimension $\Delta_{\mathcal{O}}$, namely
+To make our exposition general, our starting point is to consider a classically scale-invariant, relativistic field theory in $D$ Euclidean dimensions.
+Let the field degrees of freedom be denoted by $\phi(x)$ where we suppress possible indices (e.g.~for spin-1 gauge fields) and the classical action by $S_0[\phi(x)]$ after its coupling $g$ is scaled out.
+Our goal is to compute the expectation value of some operator $\mathcal{O}[\phi(x)] = \mathcal{O}(x)$ with scaling dimension $\Delta_{\mathcal{O}}$, specifically we will compute the condensate